JuliaAllen1/venopkg/README.md

 `[Y/n]`

 The package will be installed (or not, depending on user choice.)

+If no package with name `[package-name]` is found, process will be aborted.
 ### Uninstall
 `venopkg rm [-p] [package-name]`

 If installed package with name [package-name] is found, the following will be returned.

 `venopkg: Package found.
 This package is currently taking up [storage-space] of drive space.
 If uninstallation continue, this space will be freed up.
 Uninstall?
 (Y/N)`

 `Y/N`

 If `Y`, the program will be uninstalled.
 If  the option `-p` was selected in the first step, all dependencies will be uninstalled as well.
 If `N`, uninstallation will be aborted.

+If no package with name `[package-name]` is found, process will be aborted.

 ## Installing venoPKG